 Criminal Law and Procedure: Individual Research (21014).
 Units to be arranged.
 A maximum of six students will be accepted for research and writing, with permission of the instructor, on topics to be agreed upon.
 Substantial Paper or Supervised Analytic Writing credit available.
-Prerequisite: An introductory criminal law or criminal procedure course A. S. Goldstein.
+A. S. Goldstein.